kairos coffee shops dubai

 The place to visit in Dubai for a dose of sleek Scandinavian minimalism and rustic bakes, Bageri Form is an artisan coffee shop and bakery in D3 that offers a heavy dose of hygge.
 The interiors will delight acolytes, all stripped back and shades of cream and white, while the cafe itself churns out freshly baked breads and cakes from talented pastry chefs.
 It’s walk in only, so grab a table for dishes like berry and cream on brioche, fresh cream on sourdough, baked egg bun and all other baked goodies, and every type of coffee you could dream of.

-Origins sits on the ground floor of DIFC’s Gate Village, turning the heads of passers-by with its brilliant lights and gleaming white and cool slate interiors.
+Orijins sits on the ground floor of DIFC’s Gate Village, turning the heads of passers-by with its brilliant lights and gleaming white and cool slate interiors.
 Perennially packed with elegant locals – the sign of a great coffee shop – this cavernous space merges the worlds of art and coffee.
-One of the best coffee shops in Dubai, the design-led aesthetic filled with textures, lines and curves and offering everything from espresso and filter to drip and milk-based serves (of which there are plenty of types to choose from, including coveted Oatly).
+One of the best coffee shops in Dubai, the design-led aesthetic is filled with textures, lines and curves, offering everything from espresso and filter to drip and milk-based serves (of which there are plenty of types to choose from, including coveted Oatly).
 The coffee shop and hangout also serves a variety of moreish, and highly Instagrammable, pastries and cakes, along with artisan teas.
 The space comes alive at night, open until 10:30pm on weekdays and midnight on weekends and is the place to enjoy a late-night coffee meet in DIFC.
+Just to warn you, there’s no wi-fi – so this is more a coffee and catch up space than co-working destination.

 Gate Village 8, DIFC; @orijins